-Ram and CPU Meter is a small application which resides on your desktop and provides useful information about your computer's processor and memory usage.
+Ram and CPU Meter is a simple application in c# that helps you know your computer's processor and memory usage.

 The PerformanceCounter component provides information as to how well the operating system or an application, service or driver is performing.
 You should use the Performance Counters API when you want to provide or consume counter data.